gruntwork-io/terragrunt/docs/_docs/01_getting-started/terminology.md

 These utilities are part of what makes Terragrunt so powerful, as they allow users to move infrastructure management complexity out of modules.

-### Runner Queue
+### Run Queue

-The Runner Queue is the queue of all units that Terragrunt will do work on over one or more runs.
+The Run Queue is the queue of all units that Terragrunt will do work on over one or more runs.

-Certain commands like [run-all](/docs/reference/cli-options/#run-all) populate the Runner Queue with all units in a stack, while other commands like `plan` or `apply` will only populate the Runner Queue with the unit that the command was run in.
+Certain commands like [run-all](/docs/reference/cli-options/#run-all) populate the Run Queue with all units in a stack, while other commands like `plan` or `apply` will only populate the Run Queue with the unit that the command was run in.

-Certain flags like [--terragrunt-include-dir](/docs/reference/cli-options/#terragrunt-include-dir) can be used to adjust the Runner Queue to include additional units.
-Conversely, there are flags like [--terragrunt-exclude-dir](/docs/reference/cli-options/#terragrunt-exclude-dir) that can be used to adjust the Runner Queue to exclude units.
+Certain flags like [--terragrunt-include-dir](/docs/reference/cli-options/#terragrunt-include-dir) can be used to adjust the Run Queue to include additional units.
+Conversely, there are flags like [--terragrunt-exclude-dir](/docs/reference/cli-options/#terragrunt-exclude-dir) that can be used to adjust the Run Queue to exclude units.

-Terragrunt will always attempt to run until the Runner Queue is empty.
+Terragrunt will always attempt to run until the Run Queue is empty.

 ### Runner Pool